-The laser scan system obtains clear, high-contrast pattern images by scanning the backside of a chip with the infrared laser (1.3 μm and/or 1.1 μm).
+The laser scan system obtains clear, high-contrast pattern images by scanning the bottom side of a chip with the infrared laser (1.3 μm and/or 1.1 μm) and visible laser (Green OBIRCH® laser).
 Within 1 second, a pattern image can be acquired.
 By the flexible scan in 6 directions, it is possible to scan a device from different directions without rotating it.
 Scanning in parallel with a metal line makes OBIRCH image clearer.
 The function is also useful in OBIRCH analysis using a digital lock-in and dynamic analysis by laser stimulation.